tinify/wordpress-plugin/readme.txt

 2. In the Media Library you can see how much bytes TinyPNG has saved you.
 You can also compress additional sizes per image.
 3. Optimize all images in bulk after installing the plugin or when additional sizes have to be optimized.
 4. Showing progress during bulk optimization from media library.
-5. Bulk optimization of all images through the Media > Compress All Images page.
+5. Bulk optimization of all images through the Media > Bulk Optimization page.

 == Frequently Asked Questions ==